DavidHe1127/Mr.He_HandBook/Dev/React/state.md

   <Counter key="Sarah" person="Sarah" />
 )}

-// same component different position - see 2 {} in this example
+// same component different position - see use of 2{} in this example {isPlayerA &&
-{isPlayerA &&
   <Counter person="Taylor" />
 }